Tag Archives: friendship

 You see, God made me to be ME!
 God has made you to be YOU!
 Yes, it’s true that He loves us just the way we are.
 But, I believe He loves us too much to leave us that way.
 He longs to perfect us to become our better selves.

 For those of you who have read my story, “Running in Heels: A Memoir of Grit and Grace” (on Amazon), you know that 25 years ago, God brought me a wonderful and loving help mate; one who embraces my uniqueness and even my sometimes crazy self.
-I can be ME – the good, the bad and the ugly!
-Don’t get it twisted, I do strive to being more of the “good.”
+I can be ME – the good, the bad, and the ugly!
+Don’t get it twisted, I do strive to be more of the “good.”

 I don’t care who you are, no man is an island unto himself.
 We.
 Need.
 One.
 Another.